04samuell/nz_birds/README.md

 - If any field is left blank, then either 0 (min field) or <code>Number.MAX_VALUE</code> (max field) are substituted in accordingly.

 - The bird is included in search results if the inputted range intersects at all with the range of the birds value.
-For example if the bird has weight between 300g - 700g:
+For example, consider a bird with weight between 300g - 700g:
     - A search between 400g and 500g will return true
     - A search between 200g and 400g will also return true
     - But a search between 0g and 200g will return false.